18F/handbook/docs/04-how-we-work/Diversity-Equity-Inclusion-Practice-Area/ops.md

 The DEI Practice Area is led by a facilitator who serves on a voluntary basis.
 Anyone with interest and capacity can help facilitate DEI work.

 **DEI facilitator responsibilities**
-+   Facilitating the monthly call
-+   Setting the call agenda
-+   Monitoring/managing the DEI trello board
-+   Taking notes
-+   Maintaining momentum
-+   Checking in with group members on progress

 Strategy and Leadership: